ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 1. In the Events Hub, click on Contoso Concert Hall and open its events browse page, which is now available.
 Notice that the tenants recovery server referenced in the footer is the recovery server in the recovery region.

 1. In the [Azure portal](https://portal.azure.com), inspect the recovery resource group.
-Notice that the application and recovery servers are deployed in the paired region of the ordinal deployment of the app.
+Notice that the application and recovery servers are in the paired region of the original app deployment.

 ## Change tenant data
-In this task you will modify some data in one of the restored tenant databases.
-This simulates activity by a tenant that occurs after the outage.
-The repatriation process to be run shortly will copy any restored databases that have been changed to the original region.
+In this task, you update one of the restored tenant databases.
+The repatriation process will copy restored databases that have been changed to the original region.

 1. In your browser, find the events list for the Contoso Concert Hall and note the last event name.
-1. In the *PowerShell ISE*, in the ...\Learning Modules\Business Continuity and Disaster Recovery\DR-RestoreFromBackup\Demo-RestoreFromBackup.ps1 script, set the following:
+1. In the *PowerShell ISE*, in the ...\Learning Modules\Business Continuity and Disaster Recovery\DR-RestoreFromBackup\Demo-RestoreFromBackup.ps1 script, set the following value:
 	* **$DemoScenario = 3** (Delete last event)
 1. Press **F5** to execute the script
 1. Refresh the Contoso Concert Hall events page (http://events.wingtip-dpt.&lt;user&gt;.trafficmanager.net/contosoconcerthall - substitute &lt;user&gt; with your deployment's user value) and notice that the last event has been deleted.

 ## Repatriate the application to its original production region

-In this task you repatriate the application to its original region.  in the case of a real outage, repatriation would only be triggered once you're satisfied the outage is resolved.
+In this task, you repatriate the application to its original region.  in a real outage, repatriation would only be triggered once you're satisfied the outage is resolved.
 Note that an outage may be resolved before the restore has completed.
 For this reason, starting repatriation cancels any ongoing restore activity.

-The scope of repatriation varies depending on circumstances.
-Databases that weren't restored, or were restored but unchanged, can be reactivated immediately in the original region - these databases won't have suffered any data loss.
-If new tenants were added in the recovery region during the outage, or any pool or database configuration was changed, then the catalog is repatriated.
-New tenant databases and restored tenant databases that have been updated post-restore are repatriated.

-The repatriation process does the following:
+The repatriation process:
-1. Reactivates tenant databases in the original region that have not been restored to the recovery region, or if restored, have not been changed there.
-These databases will be exactly as last accessed by their tenants. once reactivated, these tenants are  immediately available to the application.
+1. Reactivates tenant databases in the original region that have not been restored to the recovery region and restored databases that have not been changed.
+These databases will be exactly as last accessed by their tenants and are immediately available to the application.
 1. Causes new tenant onboarding to occur in the original region so no further tenant databases are created in the recovery region.
 1. Cancels any outstanding or in-flight database restore requests.
 1. Copies all restored databases _that have been changed post-restore_ to the original region.
-This includes the catalog database if it has changed.
 1. Cleans up resources created in the recovery region during the restore process.

-It's important that steps 1-3 are done promptly to limit the number of tenant databases that need to be repatriated.
+To limit the number of tenant databases that need to be repatriated, steps 1-3 are done promptly.

 It's important that step 4 causes no further disruption to tenants and no data loss.
-To achieve this goal, you use _geo-replication_ to 'move' changed databases to the original region.
+To achieve this goal, the process uses _geo-replication_ to 'move' changed databases to the original region.
 If the app is working well in the recovery region, there may not be any great urgency to move databases back to the production region.

-Once each database to be repatriated has been replicated to the original region it is failed over.
+Once each database to be repatriated has been replicated to the original region, it is failed over.
 Failing the database over to the replica effectively moves the database to the original region.
-Failing over a database causes any open connections to be dropped briefly and the database to be unavailable for a few seconds (99th percentile is under five seconds).
-Applications should be written with retry logic to ensure they connect again when this happens.
+When the database fails over, any open connections are dropped and the database is unavailable for a few seconds.
+Applications should be written with retry logic to ensure they connect again.
 Although this brief disconnect is often not noticed, you may choose to repatriate databases out of business hours.

 Once a database is failed over to its replica in the production region, the restored database in the recovery region can be deleted.
 The database in the production region then relies on geo-restore for DR protection again.